axelarnetwork/arcs/ARCs/ARC-17.md

 Since `Channel` is an object the can be owned by any user or contract, transferring a `Channel` object to another party transfers all of its capabilities and permissions (including operatorship, and distributorship).

-For convenience, `Channel`s can be converted to an address format using the `to_address` helper function:
+For convenience, a `Channel` can be converted to an address format using the `to_address` helper function:

 ```move
 public fun to_address(self: &Channel): address {